for the poor, the broken, and the lost

 Prayer is powerful in itself.
 It's a mystery, but God is the one who brings every intercessor to their knees.
 When we voice to him what he has laid on our hearts, things change.
 But we are often called to be part of the answer to what God lays on our hearts to intercede for too.

 Here are five ways the Sanctuary's team seeks to do that, which you could also explore:

 1. Seeking to engage more of the church with God's heart for the world

 The more people praying for others, the more hearts softening in mercy, the more actions changing for good, the more difference in the making gains momentum....

 Our team has a high proportion of creatives and worship leaders, many with experience of working for a wide range of justice and mission organisations.

-So one of the primary ways we take action is through the first strand of our core work - to freely give our time and talents to write and share songs, liturgy and creative resources widely and freely though our online worship resources library.
+So one of the primary ways we take action is through the first strand of our core work - to give our time and talents to write and share songs, liturgy and creative resources widely and freely through our online worship resources library and inviting anyone, anywhere, to pray with us 'live' by signing up to receive our Monday-Friday daily prayer rhythm email.
+Find out more about these emails here.

 This empowers others to pray about these issues in an informed and heart-felt way, and to involve yet more people around them in doing so too.